sameedali/sameedali.github.io/README.md

 https://github.com/bogoli/-folio.git

-Credits to the original author.
+Credits to the original author (not the blog post contents).

 The MIT License (MIT)